 Per-and polyfluoroalkyl substances (PFAS) have become both a national and global concern as our understanding of their potential health impacts has evolved.
 The most recent PFAS guidance, published by the National Academies of Sciences, Engineering and Medicine (NASEM) in summer 2022, includes guidance on PFAS exposure, testing, and clinical follow-up based on the current evidence of associated human health effects.
+The Centers for Disease Control & Prevention Agency for Toxic Substances & Disease Registry (CDC/ATSDR) also updated their PFAS Information for Clinicians guidance in 2024.
 There remains a need to further study the effects of PFAS exposure on children.
 The information below reflects current understanding.